 Assumptions:

-As part of the requirements the error from rounding is in the range of 0.5 currency unit.
-Which makes me assume that the rounding accuracy from using doubles will be sufficient and no need to use BigDecimal.
-(The loss of accuracy in money operations when using doubles comes from the double’s machine representation as power of 2 .
-This flow can be overcame by using BigDecimal class.).
+As part of the requirements the error from rounding is in the range of 0.5 currency unit.This makes me assume that the rounding accuracy from using doubles will be sufficient and no need to use BigDecimal.
+(The loss of accuracy in money operations when using doubles comes from the machine representation of numbers as power of 2 .
+This flaw can be overcame by using BigDecimal class.).

 The pension rate is in percentages, so no need to enter the % symbol.